 By Rebecca Cook on | No Comments

-Do you have any questions or comments about One Click Presets and How to Adjust Presets in Lightroom?
-Just leave us a comment below - we would LOVE to hear from you!
-And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Do you have any questions or comments about taking photos in Live View?
+Leave us a comment below - we would love to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 My name is Rebecca and I live in a small southern California town with my two beautiful children and the man of my dreams.
 I've been a photographer for a long time but professionally for 7 years and I love every minute of it.

 I live to capture treasured moments for others and live by my motto: Embrace Love.
 Live Life.
 Dream Big.
 I love fitness and being outdoors and camping—especially with my dogs, kittens and families.
 I love pizza, and can't live without coffee.